-Our data highlighted that even with drift, the relative distances between movements on any given day during open-loop control were remarkably well preserved.
+Our data highlighted that even with drift and contextual adaptation to the BCI, the relative distances between movements on any given day during open-loop control were remarkably well preserved.
 In addition, the construct of the representations themselves was highly stable, characterized by a preserved neural manifold and somatotopy across both open-loop and closed-loop control.
 Prior fMRI neuroimaging work has suggested that cortical maps underlying well-learned actions in M1, such as finger movements, tend to remain stable when measured before and after motor learning (Huang et al., 2013; Beukema et al., 2019) as long there were no sensory perturbations of the end-effector (Kieliba et al., 2021).
 The increased resolution afforded by ECoG (including the ability to measure single-trial responses), along with the precise feedback-driven experimental manipulation of representations with long-term BCI, corroborate these findings and shed further light on representational statistics both in single trials during the task and across-days.

 Comparison of mesoscale representations with single and multi-unit activity

 Our long-term data also highlights the significant stability in mesoscale cortical representations of stereotyped movements, with a PnP decoder that could be stably used for many months.
 In contrast, prior single and multi-unit spiking data in cortical layers appears to show much less representational stability for highly stereotyped behaviors (Clopath et al., 2017; Rule et al., 2019; Schoonover et al., 2021).
 Unlike spike-based recordings, a single mesoscale ECoG channel represents the summed activity of a large population of neurons (Chang, 2015) and is therefore likely impervious to individual neurons dropping in and out and having instability in tuning properties to movement.
 In particular, population-level stability has been exploited for across-day generalizable spike-based BCI decoders even with high neuronal turnover rates (Degenhart et al., 2020; Karpowicz et al., 2022; Bashford et al., 2023).
 This requires a procedure for remapping population dynamics across days.
-Our ECoG data, however, highlights even greater stability at the single channel activity.
-Notably, the reliability of representations in ECoG could have been leveraged to stabilize the decoder by recalibrating any given day’s recordings and decoder to a reference recording day.
+Similarly, the reliability of representations in ECoG could have been leveraged to stabilize the decoder by recalibrating any given day’s recordings and decoder to a reference recording day.
 However, this reliance on recalibration would not be true PnP and instead, we found that by just sampling the across-day shifts in neural activity, we could build a PnP decoder that was stable for a long time-period.

 Neurofeedback